joshgoguen/ubc-baja-tools/README.md

 ## Deploy

-Deploy to GitHub Pages with `ng deploy`.
+Deploy to GitHub Pages with `ng deploy --base-href=/ubc-baja-tools/`.
 Make sure to have the ghpages Angular package, if not run `ng add angular-cli-ghpages` to get it.

 ## Running unit tests